Home > Online > Online FAQs

 The online school is for students who want to further their education but also want flexibility in their schedule.
 If time, location or transportation is a hurdle to a traditional campus education, online might just be the right fit for you.
 Take this quiz to find out.

-For more information, contact an admissions advisor at 877-FOR-SJVC or fill out our Request Information form.
+For more information, contact an Admissions Representative at 877-FOR-SJVC or fill out our Request Information form.